Terradue/doc-tep-geohazards/source/tutorials/MPIC-OPT_faq.rst

 .. image:: assets/tuto_faq_mpic_Figure3.png

-Moreover, it is advised to select images of the same relative orbit by filtering the « track » of interest.
-Indeed, several studies have shown the existence of systemic shift between Sentinel-2 acquisitions of different relative orbits, increasing the noise in the displacement estimation.
+Moreover, it is advised to select images of the same relative orbit by filtering the « track » of interest to reduce systemic shift between Sentinel-2 acquisitions of different relative orbits and increase the noise in the displacement estimation.

 5) How to set the minimum and maximum matching range parameters?
 ================================================================

-The definition of these parameters especially the minimum matching range is critical to retrieve the correct magnitude of the ground velocity.
-One can see the influence of these parameters over the European Alps (Figure X) where short temporal baselines (0-100 days) provide a measure of fast motion (> 200 m/year) on the upper part of several glaciers while long temporal baselines (500-1500 days) provide a measure of slow motion (< 50 m/year) on the lower part of some glaciers.
+The definition of these parameters, especially the minimum matching range, is critical to retrieve the correct magnitude of the ground velocity.
+One can see the influence of these parameters over the European Alps (Figure below) where short temporal baselines (0-100 days) provide a measure of fast motion (> 200 m/year) on the upper part of several glaciers while long temporal baselines (500-1500 days) provide a measure of slow motion (< 50 m/year) on the lower part of some glaciers.

 .. image:: assets/tuto_faq_mpic_Figure4.png